 If you’re interested in higher-rank ships in Star Trek Online, be sure to check out the rest of the guide.

-Star Trek Online Guide to Ships
+This post is part of the series: Star Trek Online Guide to Ships

 - Ultimate Guide to Ships in Star Trek Online